dyninst/dyninst/docs/stackwalk/overview.rst

 SymbolLookup
   The :cpp:class:`SymbolLookup` interface is used to associate a symbolic name with a stack frame.
 A stackwalk returns a collection of addresses in the code space of a binary.
-This class uses the binary’s symbol table to map those addresses into symbolic names.
+This class uses the binary's symbol table to map those addresses into symbolic names.
 The default implementation uses :ref:`sec:symtab-intro`.